Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 **Downlink fragmentation (Ack-always)**:

-As per [RFC8724] the SCHC All-1 MUST contain the last tile, implementation must ensure that All-0 message Payload will be at least the size of an L2 Word.
+As per [RFC8724] the SCHC All-1 MUST contain the last tile, implementation must ensure that SCHC All-0 message Payload will be at least the size of an L2 Word.

 ### All-1 SCHC fragment